 This was one of the larger cities

-In the town were a lot of Dutch people
+In the town were lots of Dutch people

 After Jesenice we followed a large road.
 In something that actually looked like a city we sat down for lunch.
-After a while a boy and a homeless man sat down next to us.
-In France the homeless guy with his rats had been funny, but this one was annoying.
-He smelled and carried a cardboard box of wine and he had already finished one earlier that day.
+After a while a boy and a homeless man sat beside us.
+The homeless guy with his rats had been funny in France, but this one was annoying.
+He smelled and carried a cardboard box of wine and had already finished one earlier that day.
 He was just mumbling a lot and talking with the boy.
 I was glad when we were done eating.

 Cycling over the large road went pretty fast, we raced back into Italy.
-By taking the large road we cut part of the route, including 3 mountains.
+By taking the large road we cut part of the route, including three mountains.
 Because of that we were a bit better on schedule.
-Now we only needed to climb a 530 meter high pass, and then hopefully descent 23 kilometers to the campsite.
-It was around 6 o'clock, which meant we would arrive at the campsite early for a change.
-We were already at 200 meters of elevation, so the 530 meter high pass should be easy.
+Now we only needed to climb a 530-meter high pass and then likely descend 23 kilometers to the campsite.
+It was around 6 o'clock, so we would arrive at the campsite early for a change.
+We were already at 200 meters of elevation, so the 530-meter high pass should be easy.

 After half an hour of climbing we still didn't see the summit.
-Apparently we had started from a lower elevation than we thought.
+Apparently, we had started from a lower elevation than we thought.
 The summit should show up pretty soon.
 A while later we still didn't see it.
 We definitely had climbed 530 meters by now.
 After over an hour of climbing we saw a sign '1000 meters'.
-OOOH no, please don't let the mountain be 1530 m instead of 530 m.
+Please don't let the mountain be 1530 m instead of 530 m.
 The map definitely said 530 m.
 Apparently we still had 530 m to go, which would take at least another hour.

 Bram had had enough